Views on Château Lafite Rothschild - 2021

 Patrick Faigenbaum

-Trained in painting and drawing from 1968 to 1973, Patrick Faigenbaum is a photographer of timeless subjects.
-In the history of art, portraits have long been reserved for painters.
-Patrick Faigenbaum is first and foremost a portraitist.
-His compositions remain at the heart of a tradition of painting.
+Trained in painting and drawing from 1968 to 1973, Patrick Faigenbaum is a photographer of the timeless.
+In art history, portraits have long been reserved for painters.
+And Patrick Faigenbaum is first and foremost a portraitist.
+His compositions remain at the heart of a pictorial tradition.

-“The portraitist of the 1980s becomes a chronicler of the urban in the 1990s through ‘portraits of cities,’ as if seized by a reality that he had until then rather avoided.”
+‘The portraitist of the 1980s became a chronicler of urban life in the 1990s, projecting himself into “city portraits”, as if seized by a current events that he had previously avoided.’

-In 1984, during a stay in Venice, he decided to devote a series of photographs to the holdovers of the past in the palaces built during the Renaissance and in which the descendants of illustrious families of Florence, Rome, and Naples live.
+In 1984, during a stay in Venice, he decided to devote a series of photographs to the survivals of the past in the palaces built during the Renaissance and inhabited by the descendants of illustrious families from Florence, Rome and Naples.

-The first major exhibition devoted to the career of this major figure of the contemporary photography scene was organised by the Académie de France in Rome, in collaboration with the Vancouver Art Gallery, in January 2014.
+The first major exhibition dedicated to the career of this important figure in contemporary photography was organised by the Académie de France in Rome, in collaboration with the Vancouver Art Gallery, in January 2014.